Bartle taxonomy of player types: Single-player appeal to the Explorer

 Combat and gaining levels or points is secondary to the Explorer, so they traditionally flock to games such as Myst.
 In these games, the player finds themselves in a strange place, and the objective is to find their way out by paying close attention to detail and solving puzzles.
-The Explorer will often enrich themselves in any back story or lore they can find about the people and places in-game.
+The Explorer will often enrich themselves in any backstory or lore they can find about the people and places in-game.
 Whereas an Achiever may quickly forget a gaming adventure; the Explorer will recall fond memories about their experience.